-Often when a family member passes away, their relatives inherit both a home and the mortgage that goes along with it.
+Often, when a family member passes away, their relatives inherit both a home and the mortgage that goes along with it.
 This can be a confusing and even stressful situation that raises many concerns.
 Does the mortgage still need to be repaid?
 What if the home is underwater?
-And what happens if there was no will in place?
-We’ll explore these and other questions you may have below.
+And what happens if there is no will in place?

 What to do when you inherit a house with a mortgage

-There are several ways to handle an inherited home and any debt associated with it.
-Your choices range from selling the home to taking over the mortgage payments yourself.
+Your choices to handle an inherited home and any associated debt range from selling the home to taking over the mortgage payments yourself.
 Each choice comes with its own set of financial considerations.